LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/radio-input.rst

 Radio Input
 ===========

 Radio inputs allow a user to pick one option out of a grouping of options.
-Radio inputs with the same name are considered in a group.
+Radio inputs with the same name are grouped.
 Only one radio input in a group can be chosen at a time.
 The ``value`` attribute of the chosen radio input will be submitted.
 Radio inputs are best used with ``<label>`` tags.